neby10/ZooTools-challenge/README.md

 ## TODO:
 - REVIEW CODE TO SIMPLIFY AND IMPLEMENT BETTER CODE MODULARITY WITH COMPONENTS WHERE NECESSARY
-- Finish ReadME
-- Deploy to Netlify when Ready
 - Share with Jorge **(GitHub Repo Link + Netlify App Link)**